vhs/nomos/README.md

 - `pnpm start:frontend-react` will run the newer React frontend

 The username is `vhs` and the password is `password`.

+## dev cycle

+With the docker containers running, you should be able to view nomos at http://127.0.0.1/

+By default, frontend-react is mounted at `/` and frontend-web is mounted at `/v1/`

+If you make changes to `packages/backend-php` or `packages/frontend-web` you'll need to re-start the docker container for them to take effect.

+If you make changes to `packages/frontend-react` you'll need to `cd packages/frontend-react && pnpm run build` for changes to take effect.

 # Webhooks